 The executable quality indicates the organization can run its operations through minimal protocols such as software applications.

-The ability to register corporations with one click was the first step, and the ability to establish an autonomous company using the command line was the second.
+The ability to register corporations with one click was the first step towards this, and the ability to establish an autonomous company using the command line was the second.
 Decentralized autonomous organizations envision software product suites that contain the entire operations of a firm out of the box.
 This quality, however, does not need to implicate access to digital infrastructure, but can extend to a set of robust design patterns easily replicated throughout the organization.

 The permissionless quality indicates any entity can enter and exit the organization according to public criteria.6

 The conceptual ultimatum of exit, voice, and loyalty figures largely in debates on agency.
-Decentralized autonomous organizations add the qualification of entrance, meaning that any entity can create, fork, or join the network.
+Decentralized autonomous organizations could add the qualification of entrance, meaning that any entity can create, fork, or join the network.